hojo-cloud/cloud-api/README.md

 cloud-api
 =========

-This shell script helps you run arbitrary CloudStack API commands locally on your CS management server.
+Shell script to run arbitrary CloudStack API commands locally on your CS management server.
 You can tab complete every CloudStack API command as well as every parameter for every command. :)

 (Also included are scripts to generate the programmable completion)